 Windows provides no method for mounting or accessing an ISO image.
-RSA recommends using third-party software to burn the ISO image to DVD or one of the third-party tools that allows you to mount the ISO image and access the installation files within it.
+RSA recommends using third-party software to unpack the installation files from the ISO image to the local machine or using third-party software to mount the ISO image and access the installation files within it.